 This is a DA2PP vaccine which includes prevention of disease due to canine distemper, canine parvovirus, canine adenovirus type 1 (canine hepatitis), canine adenovirus type 2 (canine respiratory disease complex), and canine parainfluenza virus.
 In lieu of a DA2PP vaccine, a Canine Distemper/Parvovirus vaccine without Adenovirus Type 2 and Parainfluenza is also acceptable on the same schedule.

-If you own a Barrett puppy, please vaccinate your puppy per the WCA protocol.
+If you own a Barrett puppy, please vaccinate your puppy with the protocol provided in your Purchase Agreement.

 The first shot is administered at 8 weeks.
 The second shot is administered at 12 weeks and a titer test or third shot at 15-16 weeks.
 Do not combine these vaccinations within two weeks of any other treatment, including but not limited to Bordatella, Leptospirosis, Coronavirus, Flea and Tick Preventative, or Heartworm Preventative.
 Additionally, only treat your puppy with only ONE of these at a time.
 (For example, do not administer both flea and tick preventative and also heartworm preventative on the same day.)